 The Medieval-Inspired Garden A Green Oasis at the Foot of the Dungeon Recreated from illuminations and the structural elements of Middle-Age gardens, this walled garden reveals the three functions they used to have: nourishing, healing and relaxing.
 It is composed of eight squares of plants classified according to the colour of their flowers.
 It is lined with branches of braided chestnut and contains medicinal, dyeing and vegetable plants.
 Fruit trees and shrubs (apple, pear, raspberry, currant and blackcurrant) also flourish there.
 The garden has evolved since it was created.
 Some plants have flourished, while others have been replaced.
 It is preceded by an antechamber where a mulberry tree is planted and which also houses a "high meadow", a grassy bench shaded by a vine trellis, where irises, acanthus and hollyhocks flower.
 The Gonzague Saint-Bris Space The garden was renamed in homage to Gonzague Saint Bris (1948-2017), a man of letters born in Loches and founder of "La forêt des livres" (The Forest of Books) in Chanceaux-près-Loches.
-Themed tours are organised to help you discover all the richness of this unexpected 700 m2 garden, especially during Rendez-Vous at the Gardens.
-Participate in workshops on eco-responsible cultivation techniques, or flower folding and repotting for the little ones!
+Themed tours are organised to help you discover all the richness of this unexpected 700 m garden, especially during Rendez-Vous at the Gardens.
+Participate in workshops on ecoresponsible cultivation techniques, or flower folding and repotting for the little ones!

-2022 Calendar
+Calendar

-9 APRIL TO 6 NOVEMBER 2022 [Exhibition] Agnès Sorel, influencer!
+APRIL TO NOVEMBER [Exhibition] LOUIS XI

-By moving away from the superficial approaches commonly attached to the character, who is often reduced to her outer beauty and scandalous reputation, the exhibition allows us to go deeper into her life, her education, her entourage and her residences, especially in Loches, and to understand the role of "influencer" that she played in fashion, the uses of the court and the political life of the kingdom.
+On the occasion of the 600th anniversary of King Louis XI, an original scenographic tour will tell the story of one of the most important historical figures in the Royal City of Loches.

+June

-June 2022 Rendez-Vous at the Gardens
+Rendez-Vous at the Gardens

 An invitation to discover the medieval garden, an oasis of greenery at the foot of the impressive thousand-year-old dungeon.
 Workshops and discoveries all day.

+August

-August 2022 The Medieval Days of Loches
+The Medieval Days of Loches

-The Royal City of Loches comes alive with games and activities to help visitors rediscover the Middle Ages, such as camps, games, shows and a medieval market in the upper town all weekend.
-2nd weekend of August
+The Royal City of Loches comes alive with games and activities to help visitors rediscover the Middle Ages: camping, games, shows, a medieval market in the upper town during the second weekend in August.

-December 2022
+December

 Christmas in the Land of Castles

 The Winter Tales of the Royal City.

 Through the programme "Christmas in the Land of Castles", the Royal City extends an invitation to revisit the folk tales that have shaped the contemporary imagination around Christmas.
 Throughout the month of December, visitors can (re)discover the characters of the tale in a conducive setting for the imagination (scenery and activities).
 The Royal City organises workshops and special visits for all ages throughout the year.
-Find all the details on www.citeroyaleloches.fr Call +33 (0)2 47 19 08 08 for more information and to book resaloches@departement-touraine.
+Find all the details on www.citeroyaleloches.fr Call +33 (0)2 47 19 18 08 for more information and to book resaloches@departement-touraine.fr